Why The Best Welder For Beginners Is A MIG Welder

 - Connect gas if using solid wire

-Industrial manufacturers value MIG welding for it’s adaptability to automated processes.
-The makers of MIG welders use this same adaptability to design consumer machines packed full of features that assist beginners learning to weld.
+Industrial manufacturers like MIG welding for its adaptability to automated processes.
+The makers of MIG welders use this flexibility to design feature-packed consumer machines.
+These help beginners learn to weld more quickly.

-Spend a little time with a good welding book and watch a few how-to weld videos like the one above.
-Then, gather some scrap metal pieces, set up your new welder, and start welding.
+Get familiar with welding safety, spend some time with a good welding book, and watch a few how-to-weld videos.
+Then, set up your new welder, gather a few basic welding tools and some scrap metal pieces, and start practicing.
 After some trial and error, you will get the hang of it.

-Continue reading to see how many features of MIG welders and the MIG welding process come together making MIG the best welder for beginners learning to weld.
+Continue reading to see how features of MIG welders and the MIG welding process make it the best for beginners learning to weld.

 3. Simple to set controls

-You’ll find a settings chart on the side panel of basic welders.
+You’ll find a settings chart on the side panel of most welders.
 Find your material thickness and scan across the table to see the options for gas or no-gas settings with different wire sizes.
-Use the front panel controls to set initial values for voltage (heat) and wire speed (amperage).
+Use the front panel controls to set initial values for voltage (heat) and wire-speed (amperage).

-Easier yet, advanced MIG welders let you input the material information, and the machine makes the voltage and wire speed adjustments for you.
-Welding beginners, as well as more advanced enthusiasts, will appreciate this feature.
+More advanced MIG welders let you input the material information, and the machine makes the voltage and wire speed adjustments for you.
+Beginners, and more advanced enthusiasts, will appreciate this feature.